-We use the coordinate maps $\psi_i(x) = x_i$, $i \in \{1, 2\}$, as observables in~\Cref{eq:dynamics:surrogate} and set the smoothness degree of the Wendland kernels to $k = 1$.
-As the Lyapunov function is given by the Euclidean norm, we can directly apply \Cref{thm:lyapunov:kEDMD:stability} using assumption (b) to conclude asymptotic stability of the data-driven surrogate dynamics~\Cref{eq:dynamics:surrogate:lam0} and vice versa, nicely illustrating the suitability of the proposed data-driven surrogate dynamics~\Cref{eq:dynamics:surrogate:lam0} for stability-related tasks.
-Correspondingly, when approximating $F$ by means of a regularized surrogate, that is \Cref{eq:dynamics:surrogate} with $\lambda > 0$, we may apply \Cref{thm:lyapunov:kEDMD:practical} (and the comments thereafter) to deduce practical asymptotic stability.
+with state~$x = (x_1, x_2)^\top$ in the compact set $\Omega = [-2,2]^2$, for which $V(x) = \|x\|^2$ serves as quadratic Lyapunov function on~$\Omega$ w.r.t.\ the equilibrium $x^* = 0$, see~\cite{liHarf14}.
+We use the coordinate maps $\psi_i(x) = x_i$, $i \in \{1, 2\}$, as observables in~\cref{eq:dynamics:surrogate} and set the smoothness degree $k = 1$ of the Wendland kernels.
+As the Lyapunov function is given by the Euclidean norm, we can directly apply \cref{thm:lyapunov:kEDMD:stability} using assumption (b) to conclude asymptotic stability of the data-driven surrogate dynamics~\cref{eq:dynamics:surrogate:lam0} and vice versa.
+When approximating $F$ by means of a regularized surrogate ($\lambda > 0$), we apply \cref{thm:lyapunov:kEDMD:practical} (and the comments thereafter) to deduce practical asymptotic stability.